Skip to main content

 “The Algerian Colonial Archives after Benjamin Stora; Now what?”
 (Post)Colonial Archives: Commemoration, Preservation, and Erasure (forthcoming)

 “Maryse Condé’s L’évangile du nouveau monde: One Final Crossing, One Final Cannibalization.”
 Maryse Condé and Caribbean Crossings.
-Hodges, Kate and Felisa Vergara Reynolds, Editors (forthcoming)
+Hodges, Kate and Felisa Vergara Reynolds, Editors (forthcoming, Liverpool Press)

 “Black bodies and French Colonial History: Beyoncé and Jay Z’s Apeshit at the Louvre.”
 Journal of European Popular Culture.
 (2024): 14.2, 157-164